rjainoje/ppdm-automation/Readme.md

 ## Introduction

-Dell's PowerProtect Data Manager (PPDM) is a Modern Data PRotection Solution for backing up Enterprise workloads (onprem & cloud).
+Dell's PowerProtect Data Manager (PPDM) is a Modern Data Protection Software for backing up enterprise workloads (onprem & cloud).
 This repository aims to demonstrate how to interact with the PPDM REST API using various automation tools and technologies.
 The examples provided cover a wide range of scenarios, including using Postman collections, Ansible playbooks, Python scripts, integrating with ServiceNow, and creating a custom dashboard.

 ## Getting Started
 To begin using the examples in this repository, follow these steps: